Helping Families When Siblings Home Care Isn’t Enough

 • Be the voice for your sibling as necessary

-Regular visits can encourage a sense of connection and involvement.
-You can also do activities with them and attend community events.
+Regular visits encourage peace of mind and a sense of connection and involvement.
+You can also attend activities with them and attend community events.

 Taking Care of Yourself as a Caregiver

-Caring for an elderly sibling can be emotionally and physically demanding, making self-care essential for maintaining your well-being.
+Caring for an elderly sibling can be emotionally and physically demanding.
+That’s why self-care is essential for maintaining your well-being.
 Set boundaries, prioritize your needs, and seek support from family members or caregiver support groups.

 Remember to take care of yourself, and you’ll be better equipped to provide the best possible care for your sibling.

 Supporting an elderly sibling through finding senior care and beyond is a journey that requires patience, empathy, and proactive advocacy.
-By understanding their needs, handling the search for family senior care, and providing ongoing support and advocacy, you’ll help them receive the quality care and attention they deserve.
+Recognizing their needs, handling the search for family senior care, and providing ongoing support helps them find a new place to call home and receive quality care.

 Empower Your Sibling’s Well-being at Sage Oak of Denton